-&lt;sup>2Exception: Rehabilitation Counseling.

-The Doctor's degree in Psychology, Counseling and Guidance requires as a prerequisite two years of teaching or equivalent psychological experience.
+&lt;sup>2Psychology, Counseling and Guidance requires two years of teaching or equivalent psychological experience.
 One year of this experience must be obtained prior to admittance to the program.
+Educational Administration requires sufficient experience to indicate probable success as an administrator.
+Mathematics Education requires two years teaching experience prior to graduation.

-&lt;sup>3Those students in Health and Physical Education will take HPER 302, HPER 401, and HPER 403 in lieu of ID 400.
+&lt;sup>8Following course substitutions may be made in lieu of ID 400: Health and Physical Education, HPER 302, HPER 401, and HPER 403; Science Education, SCIED 373.